William H. Lyerly Jr.

 – Sandy Terry

-I am so very shocked and sadden to hear of Bill’s passing and my thoughts and prayers go out to his entire family.
+I am so very shocked and saddened to hear of Bill’s passing and my thoughts and prayers go out to his entire family.
 He was a great friend.
 I knew him back in our academy days and had many a lacrosse catch with him even after we graduated and lived in Annapolis.

 At one time he credited me with putting the lacrosse stick in his hands, and not that long ago we talked about the ladies in our life that carried on the lacrosse tradition.
 Both of us having Z cars, Bill would tell about when he was still a maintenance officer in the Air Force, how some of the technicians that worked for him put a “device” under the hood of his Z that would trick the police radar detectors (not that he would ever speed in his Z).